 Subscribe to the newsletter

 Servings: 6 servings

 Dulce de Leche

-- 7. Transfer approximately 2/3 of the batter to the cake pan (you have already buttered!) and bake for about 35 to 40 minutes.
+- 3. Bake the cake part 1: Fill the cake pan with 2/3 of the cake batter and bake for about 35 to 40 minutes.
 When you insert your cake taster/skewer/brochette stick in the middle it should come out almost clean.
 Remove from the oven and let it cool down completely.

 - 4. Bake the cake part 2: Using an off-set spatula or the back of a spoon make sure you flatten the cake.
 Do not worry if it breaks a little.
 Add the dulce de leche and evenly cover the surface of the cake.
 Add the rest of the batter and distribute it evenly using an off-set spatula until the cake is covered 100%.
 Put back in the oven for about 20 more minutes.
 When you insert the cake tester it should come out a little moist!
 That means it's ready.

 - 5. Unmould the chocolate fudge cake: Remove from the oven and let it cool down completely before unmoulding.
 Dust with cocoa powder.

 If you made this recipe I would really appreciate it if you leave a rating or comment below!
 Also, if you share on social media please use #cookwithbelula, I would love to see what you create!